How to complain about your broadband

-Please do note, however, that this guide can only provide some general pointers on common broadband issues.
+Please note, though, that this guide can only provide some general pointers on common broadband issues.

 It does not constitute, nor should it be considered, specific legal advice.

-First, let's consider some of the most common complaints against broadband providers.
+First, let's take a look at some of the most common complaints against broadband providers and how they're commonly resolved.

 A faulty connection or completely dead broadband line must be the single most common broadband complaint.